corejava336/SpringBoot/README.md

 ## Usage

 Once the application is running, you can access it at [http://localhost:8080](http://localhost:8080).
-The following endpoints are available:
+The following endpoints are examples just check the code and use them:

 - `/api/users`: Retrieves a list of users.
 - `/api/products`: Retrieves a list of products.

 ## Configuration

-This project uses an embedded H2 database by default.
+This project uses an embedded MySql database by default.
 You can configure the database connection properties in the `application.properties` file.
 Additionally, API endpoints and other settings can also be configured in this file.

 ## Contributing